Alexandermafi/git_for_dummies/README.md

 | Working Tree | The version of files that are currently loaded |
 | .gitignore | A file that specifies which files or file types should not be tracked by git |

-# 7. Remaining questions to investigate
+# 6. Remaining questions to investigate

 - [ ] 1.
 When do you need to press q?
 Sometimes the terminal locks up and then the solution is to press q, but when?

-# 8. Android programming

-- You are not allowed to create a new folder in the res folder.

-- Download a suitable .gitignore file and place it in the root of your android project

-# 9. But what if you're running Windows?
+# 7. But what if you're running Windows?

 Are you going against the stream?
 Are you a bit cooler than everyone else?
 Do you run Windows?
 If you answered yes to any (or all) of these questions (especially the last question), read the following: